kwameopareasiedu/react-simple-widgets/src/providers/value-store-provider/usage.md

 This makes the `ValueStoreProvider` context available to the rest of the application.
 The context contains the function needed to use the storage functions.

-> If you have existing keys in your local storage you want to be managed by the provider, specify
+> If you have existing values in your local storage that you want to be managed by the provider,
-> their keys in `initialKeys` prop
+> specify their keys in the optional `initialKeys` prop

 ## Persist/Save values within your app